Peter Dunne: Political philosophy

-Dunne supported the decriminalisation of homosexuality when it became an issue in the mid-1980s, and has consistently favoured more liberal drinking laws.
-In a 2008 interview, he suggested it may be time to review New Zealand's abortion laws and leave the decision to a woman and her doctor, based on informed consent.
+Dunne supported Homosexual Law Reform when it became an issue in the mid-1980s.
+He has consistently favoured more liberal drinking laws.
+In a 2008 interview, Dunne suggested it may be time to review New Zealand's abortion laws and leave the decision to a woman and her doctor, based on informed consent.

 From 2007, Dunne rebranded United Future as a centrist party, based on promoting strong families and vibrant communities.
-He wanted United Future to become New Zealand's version of Britain's Liberal Democrats.
 Dunne has summarised his political views in two books, Home is Where My Heart Is (2002) and In the Centre of Things (2005).

-Republicanism

 Dunne supports a New Zealand republic, and holding an early referendum on the future of New Zealand's head of state has become part of United Future's policy programme.
 In 2004 he chaired the Constitutional Arrangements Committee.
-Dunne also supports the declaration of a New Zealand Day and has sponsored a member's bill on the issue.
+Dunne also supports the declaration of a 'New Zealand Day' (renaming Waitangi Day) and has sponsored a member's bill on the issue.